-Understanding the Major Differences Between Cash Basis and Accrual Accounting
+Understanding The Major Differences Between Cash Basis And Accrual Accounting

 As a small business owner, you must make decisions about how to track the funds coming into your accounts — both for personal accounting purposes and for your tax records.
 There are two primary strategies for keeping up with your business’s income: cash basis accounting and accrual accounting.
 You should always track your business’s income using the same method to keep your books as consistent as possible.